Stviri/st-housing/README.md

 # st-housing

 Player housing system for RedM (RSGCore framework).
+This script is using free house models provided by favmathx  [Three Houses Pack](https://forum.cfx.re/t/free-three-houses-pack-custom-vanilla/5372803)

+Currently only first House is configured, going to add the rest of the free houses from this pack later.

 Players purchase building plans, place a ghost prop in the world, deposit crafted materials to complete construction, and then furnish and manage their property.

 ---